 Real-time inventory levels are critical to success as this provides more visibility into operations, so you can make informed decisions and be proactive in implementing changes throughout your supply chain.

-For instance, the ability to track, view, and manageinventory levelsthroughout your supply chain in real time gives you insights into how to optimize inventory to meet demand and keep costs low.
+For instance, the ability to track, view, and manageinventory levelsthroughout your supply chain in real time gives you insights into how to optimise inventory to meet demand and keep costs low.